dovla2001/dovla2001/README.md

 <p align="center">
   🎓 BSc in Electrical and Computer Engineering, University of Novi Sad <br>
-  💻 Passionate about software development and machine learning <br>
 </p>

 ---

 ### 💡 About Me
-I am an aspiring software engineering student with practical experience in developing both web and desktop applications, working with databases, and gaining exposure to machine learning.
-Through my course of study, I have acquired in-depth knowledge of C#, .NET Core, and modern software development practices like SOLID principles and object-oriented programming.
-I am particularly passionate about coding web applications using JavaScript and React.
-Moving forward, I am eager to continue improving my skills in web and desktop application development, with a focus on the .NET platform.
-My main interests include:
+Software Engineering graduate with a solid academic and practical background in the development of web and desktop applications, database communication, and machine learning.
+Proficient in C , .NET Core, and modern development practices, including SOLID principles and object-oriented design.
+Proficient in designing user-centered and performancedriven applications, with an aspiration to develop scalable solutions using both frontend and backend technologies.
+Particularly interested in modern web development using JavaScript and Angular, and a continued enthusiasm for learning and applying best practices.
+Motivated to further develop skills in web and desktop application development, specifically in the .NET environment, and contribute to leading-edge and innovative software projects.
-- 🧩 **Object-Oriented Programming (OOP)**
-- 🌐 **Web Development**
-- 🗃️ **Database Management**
-- 🤖 **Machine Learning**

 ---

 ### 🔧 Technologies & Tools